PH-F/idserver-sdk/README.md

 ##### Token Refresh

 Every JWT has an expiration time.
-The SDK knows that and has two Client Middlewares for Guzzle which are always checking for JWT in the session and also JWT changes.
+The SDK knows that and has two Client Middlewares for Guzzle which are always checking the JWT in the session and any JWT changes.

 Internally the IDServer API returns a `token_expired` JSON response when the JWT is expired.
-Once the SDK automatically is looking for these type of changes, if necessary, it automatically calls the "refresh" action in the IDServer, getting a fresh token, updating it in the current session.
-Then it calls the first action again with the new token, returning the correct response this time.
-Internally the IDServer API returns a `token_expired` JSON response when the JWT is expired.
-Once the SDK automatically is looking for these type of changes, if necessary, it automatically calls the "refresh" action in the IDServer, getting a fresh token, updating it in the current session.
-Then it calls the first action again with the new token, returning the correct response this time.
+The SDK is automatically checking for these type of changes.
+If a `token_expired` response is returned, it automatically calls the "refresh" action in the IDServer.
+This will get a fresh token and update it in the current session.
+Then it calls the initial action again with the new token, returning the correct response this time.

-> All the JWT refresh process in made in background, you never have to worry about that when using this SDK.
+> All the JWT refresh process is done in background, you never have to worry about that when using this SDK.

 #### CLI Stores

 Sometimes it's necessary to have some CLI apps doing something using the IDServer API.
-In this case, we don't have a logged user, so we need a CLI client/key for that.
+In this case we don't have an authenticated user, so we need a CLI client/key for that.
 If the call comes from a valid CLI Store we allow it without JWT authentication.
 All the necessary headers are created automatically according the environment the PHP is running in.
 If the app is running in console mode, we get the CLI Client ID and Secret Key from the config file.
 Otherwise the normal web Client ID and Secret Key are being used.
+If you need to access the API from CLI mode you will have to ask Xingo for CLI credentials for you store.

 #### Authorization

 All IDServer authorization is made using the concept of "roles" and "abilities".
 You have basic roles with some default abilities, but the IDServer also allows you to add custom abilities to a given user.
 All abilities are returned as a Laravel collection.
-To retrieve all abilities a user has:
+To retrieve all abilities a user has you simply call this:

 ```php
 ids()